peklaiho/madlisp/README.md

 MadLisp is a [Lisp](https://en.wikipedia.org/wiki/Lisp_%28programming_language%29) interpreter written in PHP.
 It is inspired by the [Make a Lisp](https://github.com/kanaka/mal) project, but does not follow that convention or syntax strictly.

+## Goals

+The goal of the project was to learn about the internals of programming languages and to build a simple language suitable for scripting and similar use cases.

 ## Features

 The implementation is pretty minimalistic, but there is a good collection of built-in functions.
 Also [tail call optimization](https://en.wikipedia.org/wiki/Tail_call) is included.